Speak to one of our career advisors to help you choose the program that's the best fit for your career goals.

 Beside earning cloud certifications and completing a cloud degree programs, all students should learn to master a programming language to round out their skill set for a career in cloud engineering.
 Here is a list of recommended programming languages students should understand:

-Successful Cloud Engineers with experience in DevOps practices and working knowledge DevSecOps also are in high demand.
+A Successful Devops Engineer with experience in DevOps best practices and working knowledge of DevSecOps is in high demand.
 Many organizations have adopted DevOps to support their rapid deployment strategy.
 Eventually, these applications will be hosted in the cloud.

 For aspiring Cloud Engineers, stacking your resume with the maximum number of industry certifications can unlock higher salaries and competitive career opportunities.